MONEY LAUNDERING CASES IN NIGERIA

 (i) The accused converted or transferred resources or property;

-(ii) The resources or property must have been derived directly or indirectly from drug-related offences or any other crimes or illegal acts:
+(ii) The resources or property must have been derived directly or indirectly from drug-related offenses or any other crimes or illegal acts:

-(iii) The conversion or transfer of the resources must be with aim:
+(iii) The conversion or transfer of the resources must be with the aim:

 (a) Concealing or disguising the illicit origin of the resources or property; or

-(b) Aiding any person involved in any of the acts of drug-related offences or any other crime or illegal act so as to evade the illegal consequences of his action.
+(b) Aiding any person involved in any of the acts of drug-related offenses or any other crime or illegal act so as to evade the illegal consequences of his action.

 The Court, in this case, concluded and further held that: